 If your account is opened as a joint account it is presumed to be a joint account with the right of survivorship and, therefore, on the death of one party named on the account all sums in the account vest in and belong to the surviving party(ies) as his or her separate property.
 We will not recognize any claims of the deceased depositor's estate or any provisions of deceased depositor's will.
 Payment of funds in the account to the surviving persons on the account shall constitute a full release and discharge of Us.

-- In Trust For or Payable on Death Account.
-If your account is noted as an "In Trust For" or "Payable on Death" account, the trustee, or any one of them if there are multiple trustees, may change the named beneficiary(ies) at any time by written direction to Us.
-The trustee(s) reserves the right to withdraw all or part of the deposit at any time.
-Such payment or withdrawal shall constitute a revocation of the trust agreement as to the amount withdrawn.
-The beneficiary(ies) acquires the right to withdraw only if: (i) all of the trustees die, and (ii) the beneficiary(ies) is then living.
-The beneficiary(ies) is only entitled to the amount that is in the trust after all of the trustee's(s') outstanding checks and debits have been paid.
-If all of the beneficiaries predecease the trustee(s), the trust shall terminate and title to the money that is credited to the trust shall vest in the trustee as an individual account or joint account with right of survivorship if there are multiple trustees then living.
-If two or more named beneficiaries survive the death of the trustee(s), such beneficiaries will own the account in equal shares without right of survivorship.
+- Payable on Death Accounts.
+If your account is noted as a "Payable on Death" account, the owner(s) may change the named beneficiary(ies) at any time by written direction to Us.
+The owner(s) reserves the right to withdraw all or part of the deposit at any time.
+The beneficiary(ies) acquires the right to withdraw only if: (i) all of the owners die, and (ii) the beneficiary(ies) is then living.
+The beneficiary(ies) is only entitled to the amount that is in the account after all of the outstanding checks and debits have been paid.
+If two or more named beneficiaries survive the death of the owner(s), such beneficiaries will own the account in equal shares without right of survivorship.

 - Custodial Accounts.
 Any custodial account will be maintained subject to the Illinois Uniform Transfers to Minors Act.
 The account must be opened in the name of a custodian.
 There may be only one custodian and one minor, or beneficiary, for each account.
 The funds held in the account are indefeasibly vested in the minor and are not subject to attachment, garnishment, levy or execution in the name of the custodian.